Last Updated on January 11, 2026

 Cake flour is your best friend when it comes to making light and airy baked goods.
 Here are some recipes where cake flour truly shines:

-• Pancakes: If you want super soft and fluffy pancakes, cake flour is the way to go.
+- Pancakes: For super soft and fluffy pancakes, cake flour is the way to go.

 Tips For Best Results